Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

 Is Bruno leaving Strictly Come Dancing?

-Nicely, probably not.
-Earlier this yr, it was revealed Bruno Tonioli wouldn’t be participating on this yr’s Strictly Come Dancing in the identical means he normally does.
+No. Nicely, not likely.
+Earlier this 12 months, it was revealed Bruno Tonioli wouldn’t be participating on this 12 months’s Strictly Come Dancing in the identical approach he normally does.

-It has now been confirmed that Bruno will likely be absent from the dwell panel, nevertheless, he’ll nonetheless play an element within the present.
+It has now been confirmed that Bruno will likely be absent from the reside panel, nevertheless, he’ll nonetheless play an element within the present.

-What meaning is that he will likely be absent from the Saturday evening dwell reveals as he at present resides in America and the journey restrictions in place imply he couldn’t pop between international locations as he has performed earlier than.
+What which means is that he will likely be absent from the Saturday night time reside exhibits as he presently resides in America and the journey restrictions in place imply he couldn’t pop between international locations as he has executed earlier than.

-Nevertheless, that doesn’t imply we’ll be fully Bruno-less this yr.
-We’ve been informed by the BBC he will likely be Zooming in for a chat on a Sunday night for the outcomes present.
+Nonetheless, that doesn’t imply we’ll be fully Bruno-less this 12 months.
+We’ve been instructed by the BBC he will likely be Zooming in for a chat on a Sunday night for the outcomes present.

 And the perfect news of all?
-Strictly are at present planning on his return in the direction of the top of the present.
-All will not be misplaced!
+Strictly are presently planning on his return in the direction of the tip of the present.
+All is just not misplaced!

 However will Bruno get replaced?
-Although no official announcement has been made, we’ve had rumours alongside the traces of Cheryl and Stacey Dooley.
+Although no official announcement has been made, we’ve had rumours alongside the strains of Cheryl and Stacey Dooley.

-Stories have steered this yr’s present will likely be a bit of completely different to earlier years, with a number of tweaks being made to make sure the present goes forward safely.
+Studies have steered this 12 months’s present will likely be slightly completely different to earlier years, with numerous tweaks being made to make sure the present goes forward safely.

 No viewers

-Based on The Solar, this features a virtually empty ballroom, with a supply claiming that it could be “not possible to securely socially distance viewers members” within the studio.
+In line with The Solar, this features a virtually empty ballroom, with a supply claiming that it might be “unimaginable to securely socially distance viewers members” within the studio.

 The supply mentioned: “The present plan isn’t any viewers, which can inevitably have an effect on the present.
 They’re the vitality within the room, and dancing in an empty room is like dancing in a coaching room.
-It’s a special depth and stress.
+It’s a distinct depth and strain.

-“However Elstree is a really cosy set-up, the place it will likely be not possible to securely socially distance viewers members.
+“However Elstree is a really cosy set-up, the place it will likely be unimaginable to securely socially distance viewers members.
 So for now, with the present guidelines, it’s a ‘no’ to anybody watching.

-“Every little thing when it comes to folks is being scaled again dramatically.
-There will likely be much less safety as a result of there’s no viewers to regulate.
+“The whole lot by way of folks is being scaled again dramatically.
+There will likely be much less safety as a result of there’s no viewers to manage.
 Anybody deemed non-essential is a goner.”

 Dave Arch’s Band

-A fab-u-lous stalwart of Strictly Come Dancing’s a few years, the Dave Arch’s Band WILL be showing on this yr’s present.
-Nevertheless, they’ll be fewer musicians within the studio than beforehand.
+A fab-u-lous stalwart of Strictly Come Dancing’s a few years, the Dave Arch’s Band WILL be showing on this 12 months’s present.
+Nonetheless, they’ll be fewer musicians within the studio than beforehand.

 Talking to RadioTimes.com and different press, Strictly govt producer Sarah James mentioned: “There’ll after all be some variations.
-We aren’t in a position to match the entire band within the pit, so a few of them will file in the course of the week.
+We aren’t capable of match the entire band within the pit, so a few of them will report in the course of the week.
 However Dave will likely be there, the singers will likely be there, and a number of different key members will likely be there.”

 Fewer celebrities

-Strictly followers could have observed that fairly than waltzing onto the TV schedules in September, this yr’s competitors is beginning a month later.
+Strictly followers could have observed that moderately than waltzing onto the TV schedules in September, this 12 months’s competitors is beginning a month later.
 That’s as a result of the 2020 contest options fewer celebrities.

-Whereas the 2019 collection noticed 15 celebrities battle for the glitterball trophy, this collection (the present’s 18th) will solely function 12 contestants.
+Whereas the 2019 sequence noticed 15 celebrities battle for the glitterball trophy, this sequence (the present’s 18th) will solely characteristic 12 contestants.

 The post-dance interviews

-Bear in mind how after going through the judges’ critiques contestants would swan up the steps to be greeted by their fellow celebs within the ‘Clauditorium’?
-That isn’t taking place this yr.
+Bear in mind how after dealing with the judges’ critiques contestants would swan up the steps to be greeted by their fellow celebs within the ‘Clauditorium’?
+That isn’t taking place this 12 months.

-Contestants might be eradicated in the event that they take a look at optimistic for coronavirus
+Contestants could possibly be eradicated in the event that they take a look at optimistic for coronavirus

-In earlier years, contestants who fall in poor health haven’t essentially been pressured to tug out of the competition.
-As an example, after Coronation Avenue actress Tina O’Brien was unable to carry out after coming down with chickenpox in 2010, she was given a bye into the following week.
+In earlier years, contestants who fall sick haven’t essentially been pressured to tug out of the competition.
+For example, after Coronation Road actress Tina O’Brien was unable to carry out after coming down with chickenpox in 2010, she was given a bye into the following week.

-Nevertheless, any contestant that exams optimistic for coronavirus in the course of the 2020 contest will likely be routinely eradicated from the competition.
+Nonetheless, any contestant that checks optimistic for coronavirus in the course of the 2020 contest will likely be robotically eradicated from the competition.

-“Sadly in case you obtain a optimistic take a look at, meaning you wouldn’t be capable to proceed within the competitors,” govt producer Sarah James beforehand informed RadioTimes.com.
+“Sadly should you obtain a optimistic take a look at, which means you wouldn’t be capable of proceed within the competitors,” govt producer Sarah James beforehand instructed RadioTimes.com.

-“Clearly with authorities tips, in case you obtain a optimistic take a look at you must isolate for 2 weeks and that might sadly rule them out of the present.”
+“Clearly with authorities tips, should you obtain a optimistic take a look at you must isolate for 2 weeks and that will sadly rule them out of the present.”

 Strictly Come Dancing 2020 judges

-There hasn’t but been any official phrase on who will likely be a part of the Strictly Come Dancing 2020 judges panel, however it could be protected to imagine the 2019 panel will likely be again.
+There hasn’t but been any official phrase on who will likely be a part of the Strictly Come Dancing 2020 judges panel, however it might be secure to imagine the 2019 panel will likely be again.

-Final yr, Motsi Mabuse joined the judging line-up and after making her mark, it appears like she will likely be going nowhere.
+Final 12 months, Motsi Mabuse joined the judging line-up and after making her mark, it seems like she will likely be going nowhere.

-A few occasions a season, Bruno has been changed by Alfonso Ribeiro whereas he fulfils different duties within the States.
+A few instances a season, Bruno has been changed by Alfonso Ribeiro whereas he fulfils different duties within the States.

-Lengthy-running host Tess Daly and co-host Claudia Winkleman are more likely to return to host the present for collection 18, whereas Zoe Ball and Rylan Clark-Neal are additionally more likely to be again on spin-off present Strictly: It Takes Two.
+Lengthy-running host Tess Daly and co-host Claudia Winkleman are prone to return to host the present for sequence 18, whereas Zoe Ball and Rylan Clark-Neal are additionally prone to be again on spin-off present Strictly: It Takes Two.

 The place will Strictly Come Dancing 2020 be filmed?